specificallymisc/gsoc2019mugqic/README.md

+Solution for selection test for GSoC 2019 idea : **Flowchart creator for GenPipes**

+     implement a test flowchart in python for the 5 first steps of the DNAseq pipeline with the corresponding steps:

+     picard_sam_to_fastq => generate fastq files from bam files trimmomatic => clean fastq files
+     merge_trimmomatic_stats => merge individuals cleaning metrics
+     bwa_mem_picard_sort_sam => generate bam files from fastq files picard_merge_sam_files => merge individuals bam files

+     Input data could be bam (incorporated at step 1 or 5) or fastq (incorporated at step 2).

 GenPipes
 ================
 This repository holds several bioinformatics pipelines developed at [McGill University and Génome Québec Innovation Centre](http://gqinnovationcenter.com) (MUGQIC), as part of the [GenAP project](https://genap.ca).